Ennodia vs Model Merging

 - You want changes to happen before inference.

-- You are evaluating merge recipes, checkpoints, or open-weight model behavior.
+- You evaluate merge recipes, checkpoints, or open-weight model behavior.

 Choose Ennodia When